 Teaching Area: Creative Writing

-Natalee Caple is the author of nine books of poetry and fiction and the co-editor (with Michelle Berry) of an anthology of author interviews and fiction by Canadian authors.
+Natalee Caple is the author of nine books of fiction, poetry and non-fiction and the co-editor (with Michelle Berry) of an anthology of author interviews and fiction by Canadian authors.
 Her work has been nominated for the KM Hunter award, the RBC Bronwyn Wallace Award, the Gerald Lampert Memorial Award, the ReLit Award, and The Walter Scott Prize for Historical Fiction.
 Her latest novel, In Calamity’s Wake was published in Canada by HarperCollins and in the US by Bloomsbury.
 The novel in translation was published by Boréal and has been sold separately for publication in France.
-Her new book of poetry, Love in the Chthulucene/Cthulucene will be published by Wolsak and Wynn in Spring 2019.
-Natalee is an associate professor in the Department of English. her research interests include gender and genre, contemporary Canadian literature, Creative Writing, and feminist theory.
+Her new book of poetry, Love in the Chthulucene/Chthulucene will be published by Wolsak and Wynn in Spring 2019.
+Natalee is an associate professor in the Department of English.
+Her research interests include gender and genre, contemporary Canadian literature, Creative Writing, and feminist theory.

 In Calamity’s Wake.
 NewYork: Bloomsbury.
 Fall 2013.